Smoothies are light, fruity, and very tasty. You can make any type of smoothie for the occasion or even the time of year.

 It is also by far the easiest.

 Make sure all ingredients are cut and measured correctly.
-Mix everything.
+Mix everything with a good smoothie blender.

 Pour, drink and enjoy!